 - Brand Awareness: The movies already belong to a brand that has crossed the awareness threshold and therefore can’t be ignored

 German cinema is not independent.
 It heavily depends on German television.
-This is due to the absurd financing structures that can no longer be dissolved so easily.
-However, Movies and TV-Movies are two different media that might overlap but that have to be thought of very differently.
+This is due to the absurd financing structures that can’t be changed easily.
+However, Movies and TV-Movies are two different kinds of media that might overlap but that have to be thought of very differently.
 Even the target audiences are different, and they should be our main focus.
 The question of who a movie is being made for should play a role from the start.
 The target audience for television is rather old while especially teenagers go to the cinema.
 And nowhere in Germany do people care for young adults and teens.
 Therefore, many filmmakers have been saying for a long time: German Cinema is dead.

-The Movies only have a perspective if the filmmakers have a perspective, regardless of whether they produce, direct or write.
-If the country’s only chance for young talent is to make arthouse films that fail to reach audiences, then it’s no wonder big personalities aren’t emerging here.
+The Movies only have a future if the filmmakers have a perspective, regardless of whether they produce, direct or write.
+If the country’s only chance for young talent to emerge is to make arthouse films that fail to reach audiences, then it’s no wonder big personalities aren’t anywhere to be found.
 On top of that, if you still have to make so-called “debut films” in your mid-30s to mid-40s and you’re supposed to be happy about awards for beginners with little money attached, then there’s nothing to add.
-Filmmakers are obviously seen by the decision-makers in Germany as suffering artists who are only good if they can’t make a living from their work.
-To change that, I’ve gotten involved myself with a real Movie Award in order to make at least a small contribution to removing these hurdles.
+Decision-makers in Germany obviously see filmmakers as suffering artists who are only good if they can’t make a living from their work.
+To change that, I created a real Movie Award in order to make at least a small contribution to removing these hurdles.